tobimensch/politicallybeautiful/README.md

 and I think it has a better sound to it than redlist.
 Rings better to my ears than blocklist as well.
 Though both are better than denylist or rejectlist that were floating around as possible replacements.

+### Master/slave replacement words:

+First, let me rant about the word master for a second.
+Some advocates against this word are making it appear, as if the word necessarily has to have evil connotations, in every context.
+Which is very obviously not true, the word is most often used as a title for a person that has gained mastership of a craft or even himself.
+Even the meaning, where somebody is the master over somebody else, doesn't have to be in connection to slaves or slavery.
+For example the teacher is the master for and of his students.
+To master something means to reach a high degree of skill in a difficult endeavor.
+It's also used as compliment for people that are impressive.
+So to strike the word master from the English language, means to weaken the ways in which one can express oneself.

+It's a different issue, when master and slave are used alongside each other, where the meaning changes to *master of slaves*.
+Here I can understand, that some people deem it an unfortunate choice of words.

+Here are my suggestions for master and slave replacements:
+ - master/worker
+ - leader/worker
+ - director/worker
+ - boss/worker
+ - head/worker
+ - root/worker

+Personally, I think that master/worker is a good replacements, as both words make sense in some technological contexts, and they don't sound like neutered language.
+I think the word worker is actually a more descriptive and better term, than what it is replacing.

+If master really needs to be replaced, I think in the workgiver:worktaker context, leader and boss sound nice, but I can also see director, head and root making sense.
+For example, the root as the origin from where worker (ie. threads) are started.

+There're other contexts where the word master isn't **at all** in relationship to something questionable, ie. in the master/branch context.
+It was difficult for me to understand, while following the debate, how some people might get offended by a branch being called the master branch.
+This is what was done in git from the beginning, and now GitHub is going to change the name from master to main.
+Some claim that main is better than master anyway.
+But that depends, if you really use the master branch as your main branch or not.
+Because you don't have to.
+It simply the first branch that gets created by the software, and all other branches follow it.

+Obviously branches are on trees, and therefore I think it would have made sense for the root branch, to be called root from the beginning.

+If I have enough time, I'll maybe change the name master branch to root branch.
+Because that makes sense as a replacement, but main also sometimes can make sense.
+You might argue that master is the cooler sounding word, just from the sound of it.

+My suggested replacements for master in the branch context:
+ - root
+ - main
+ - leader
+ - lead

+I'll probably choose root, if I make this change.
+It sounds relatively cool, and describes the context aptly.

+There's one more context of the master/slave terminology, where master stands in relationship to a follower, that usually copies the master.

+Here I think these replacements are good:
+ - master/follower
+ - leader/follower
+ - master/clone
+ - leader/clone
+ - primary/secondary
+ - source/clone

+Some want to use primary and replica, which I understand, but I think if you use primary you should also go with secondary.
+Just like B follows A. Secondary things follow primary things, so it seems logical to me, and is a nicer pair of words.

+I think source/clone also makes a lot of sense.
+There are actually quite a few good replacements here.

+To those who think that the word master shouldn't be used in any context, and that master/follower from my list is a bad idea, I want to admit **that I might be wrong by defending possibly harmless usecases of the word**.
+I **apologize**, and hope that you understand, that I'm discussing the issue in this document, without claiming to know best or to be right.
+It's definitely possible that I'm underestimating the power of the word master by itself, and that those who say it should essentially be banned from most or all language, are in the right.
+It's just hard for me to see, how a master and follower relationship (like the Buddha and his followers, or a carpenter and his students) should offend anyone.
+So, again, I'm **apologizing**, it's possible that I'm less enlightened than you, or whoever may be offended.